Security-Onion-Solutions/securityonion-docs/administration.rst

 The Role(s) column lists roles assigned to the user as defined in the :ref:`rbac` section.

-A lock icon in the Status column indicates that the user account has been disabled via the ``so-user-disable`` command as described in the :ref:`disabling-accounts` section.
+The Status column indicates whether the user account is enabled or disabled.
+Accounts are enabled by default and indicated by a checkmark icon.
+A lock icon indicates that user account has been disabled via the ``so-user-disable`` command as described in the :ref:`disabling-accounts` section.